 Airports are emotional places.
 Service organisations need to recognise and respond to the emotional journeys that passengers take.

-Airports fulfill a much richer set of needs than simply getting people on and off airplanes.
+Airports fulfil a much richer set of needs than simply getting people on and off aeroplanes.
 There is an opportunity for airports to create a positive relationship with passengers and other visitors by connecting with and responding to the emotional dimensions of the experience.

 7. The Human Touchpoint